 But as we got older, the reality of modern dating became an entirely different story.
 Instead, as fate would have it, we ended up in the generation of Tinder, one night stands, side chicks, and rising STD rates.
 Lucky us!

 Now, the differences between today’s dating scene and what our parents and grandparents experienced can’t be overstated.
-However, one of the relationship areas that’s seen the most changes is probably how we treat, well… Sex.
+And one of the relationship areas that’s seen the most changes is probably how we treat, well, sex.

 The Science Says We’re Meant for Monogamy

 Oxytocin, commonly referred to as the “love hormone,” is one of the chemicals your body releases during sex.
-It encourages bonding behavior in us, and also inclines us toward trust, empathy, and relaxation.
-This same hormone is released in women during childbirth and breastfeeding as well, and considering how strong we know the bonds are between mothers and their children, it should give you an idea of how powerful this chemical can be.
-Oxytocin has been cited as one of the biological mechanisms promoting monogamy in humans, which incidentally, puts our bodies in direct odds with the concept of casual sex.
+It encourages bonding behavior in us, and it also inclines us toward trust, empathy, and relaxation.
+This same hormone is released in women during childbirth and breastfeeding, and considering how strong we know the bonds are between mothers and their children, it should give you an idea of how powerful this chemical can be.
+Oxytocin has been cited as one of the biological mechanisms promoting monogamy in humans, which puts our bodies in direct opposition with the concept of casual sex.

-Feelings of emptiness and unhappiness that people report after casual hook-ups aren’t a sign that they just need to “get over it” or that they’re “too clingy.”
+The feelings of emptiness and unhappiness that people report after casual hookups aren’t a sign that they just need to “get over it” or that they’re “too clingy.”
 They’re a completely natural response to pair-bonding with someone who won’t actually be sticking around for the close relationship your brain has now conditioned you for.
-And what’s even more distressing is that some people may think that yet another hook-up is exactly what’s needed to cure that hollowness.
+And what’s even more distressing is that some people may think that yet another hookup is exactly what’s needed to cure that hollowness.
 In reality though, engaging in more sex that lacks the accompanying emotional intimacy will likely only exacerbate the feelings of emotional vulnerability, not heal them.